Michael Podolsky: Business career

-In late 2015, his platform published numerous complaints about Roca Labs, a weight‑loss company that was later targeted by a Federal Trade Commission investigation for deceptive promotions.
+In late 2015, PissedConsumer published numerous complaints about Roca Labs, a weight‑loss company that was later targeted by a Federal Trade Commission investigation for deceptive promotions.
 In January 2016, PissedConsumer initiated legal action to counter false DMCA takedown notices submitted by entities associated with Roca Labs, defending consumer speech and exposing misuse of copyright claims to suppress criticism.

+In 2023, Podolsky was nominated for the Top 100 USA Entrepreneurs of Ukrainian Origin and received the TOP USA Award for his business achievements.
+In 2024, he received a Gold Stevie Award in the category Best Entrepreneur – Consumer Services at the American Business Awards.

-Under his leadership as CEO and co-founder, both PissedConsumer and WiserBrand earned spots on the Inc. 5000 list in 2023 and 2024 as America’s fastest-growing private companies.
+In 2023, 2024 and 2025, both PissedConsumer and WiserBrand were placed on the Inc. 5000 list of America's fastest-growing private companies.

+Social responsibility

+In 2023, Podolsky and PissedConsumer.com launched the Ukraine Support Project, which provided Ukrainian and American consumers with information about companies that continued to operate and pay taxes in Russia.